 Freelancing is an attractive option for many young people because it allows them to take control of their own schedules and to only accept work that is in line with their principles.
 It also gives writers the chance to try out multiple genres of writing (advertisements, press releases, video scripts, product descriptions, blogs, etc.).
 However, for people who dislike extensive client interaction, or who want an identical paycheck every month of the year, freelancing may not be the best option for a primary source of income.
 Even if that’s the case for you, at the very least, freelance writing and editing is a great way to build experience and earn extra cash on the side, since you can do as little or as much as you want.

 Journalism in the 21st century certainly doesn’t look like it did just 50 years ago, but that doesn’t mean it’s doomed—although people fear this.
 When the New York Daily News let go of nearly half of its newsroom staff in September of 2018, people augured the event as a sign of the profession’s imminent decline.
-This, of course, overlooks the fact that many of these employees were actually journalists, as well as the near certainty that there will always be people who report news in a text format.
+This, of course, overlooks the fact that many of these employees were not actually journalists, as well as the near certainty that there will always be people who report news in a text format.
 What has changed (and will continue to) are the strategies journalists use to research and publish stories.
 Now, a journalist’s main readership is most likely comprised primarily of an internet audience.
 Indeed, for news sources such as The Atlantic, Vice, and Mother Jones, the online venue has contributed greatly to their popularity.
 I suspect that most of my peers are not even aware that these companies also have print publications.

 Consequently, modern journalists have had to develop new skills to stay relevant in their evolving craft.
 Quite a few believe that to maximize the click count on their articles, they should engage with the public via a Twitter account that features links to what they’ve written and/or clever hot takes on recent economic, political, or pop culture events.
 Maintaining a presence in the public psyche is just as contingent upon having a charismatic online presence as it is on producing quality articles—for better or for worse.
 Journalists also have to be tech savvy enough to come up with pithy H2 tags; appealing meta descriptions; a catchy title and subtitles; and relevant, well-placed hyperlinks to other stories.